tsy24/tp/docs/DeveloperGuide.md

 ![FilterSequenceDiagram](images/FilterSequenceDiagram.png)

-This diagram shows how the FilterCommand is executed:
+This diagram shows how the FilterCommand object is executed:

 ![FilterSequenceDiagramPart2](images/FilterSequenceDiagramPart2.png)